 Dragon Dancers at the Chinese New Year Parade

 The easy way to tell the difference between lion dancers and dragon dancers is by the number of people.
-Lion dance is done by two people while the dragon is long and requires many people to carry it.Continue to 5 of 6 below.
+The lion dance is done by two people while the dragon is long and requires many people to carry it.Continue to 5 of 5 below.

 More Chinese New Year Festivities in San Francisco